alazaradane/alazaradane/README.md

-# 💫 About Me:
+# 💫 Hi there, Welcome to Alazar Adane's profile 🚀🚀🚀
-I’m a mid-level web developer and dedicated researcher at the Space Science Geospatial Institute (SSGI).<br>
+I’m a mid-level web developer and dedicated researcher at the Space Science Geospatial Institute (SSGI).<be>
+I'm JavaScript Enthusiastic

 ## 🌐 Socials: